Simulation framework

 dV_dx: array_like

-Array of derivative of fluid variables with first dimension nq
+Array of spatial derivatives of the fluid variables with first dimension at least nq_hydro.

 Returns: